Bachelor of Speech Pathology

 See the University’s Rules Relating to Awards, in conjunction with the Specific Award Rules listed below.

 Table of contents

 English proficiency is a requirement for all students.
-Applicants who do not meet Rule 2 Section 1 Clause (7)a must demonstrate English language proficiency by:
+Applicants who do not meet Rule 2 English Language Proficiency Requirements must demonstrate English language proficiency by:

-- achieving an International English Language Testing System (IELTS) score of 7.5 (including a minimum of 8.0 in both speaking and listening modules and 7.0 in reading and writing); or
+- achieving an International English Language Testing System (IELTS) score of 8.0 overall and a minimum score of 8.0 in each of the four components; or

 - Achieving an International Second Language Proficiency Rating (ISLPR) score of at least 4+ in each of the four areas: speaking, listening, reading and writing.

 - An applicant who has completed a Certificate III qualification will not be admitted solely on the basis of this qualification.

 To be eligible for the award of Bachelor of Speech Pathology a candidate shall successfully complete the equivalent of thirty two (32) units (384 credit points) comprising:

 - all units listed in Part A; and

 - two (2) elective units from Part B University wide offerings.

 To be eligible for the award of Bachelor of Speech Pathology with Honours a candidate shall successfully complete the equivalent of thirty two (32) units (384 credit points) comprising all units in Part C.